 With hindsight, revealing singularities may be discovered among the idiosyncrasies of business successes, but that can only be done from accounting heights, where capabilities are clouded by numbers.

 The fallacy of a notion can also be established a contrario if, assuming the existence of a philosophers’ stone, the same logic would also demonstrate the futility of the quest.

 Such a reasoning appears more like a truism when applied to business capabilities: insofar as business competition is concerned success is exclusive and cutting edges are not shared.
 It ensues that assuming business capabilities could be found, they would by the same move become obsolete and be instantly dissolved.

 What should be looked for

-As far as business environments are concerned, success is by nature singular and transient, and it consequently depends on sustaining a balancing act between assets and opportunities.
-To that end business capabilities should be understood as a hub between value chains and enterprise architectures.
+As far as business environments are concerned, success is by nature singular and transient, and it consequently depends on sustaining a balancing act between assets and opportunities; that’s what a business model is meant to achieve.

 Despite (or because) their ubiquity across powerpoint presentations, business capabilities appear under a wide range of guises.
 Putting them in perspectives could clarify the issue.

 To begin with, business capabilities should not be confused with systems ones as they are supposed to be driven by changing environments and opportunities, in contrast to continuity, integrity, and returns on investments.
 Were it not for the need to juggle with both there would be no need of chief “whatever” officers.

 Then, if they are to be assessed across changing contexts and concerns, business capabilities should not be tied to specific ones but focus on enterprise wherewithal :